ossf/great-mfa-project/README.md

 * Homebrew - [Holmes, E.: "How i gained commit access to homebrew in 30 minutes", 2018](https://medium.com/@vesirin/how-i-gained-commit-access-to-homebrew-in-30-minutes-2ae314df03ab)
 * Gentoo Linux - [Khandelwal, S. "Password-guessing was used to hack gentoo linux github account", 2017]( https://thehackernews.com/2018/07/github-hacking-gentoo-linux.html)

-MFA tokens don't counter all attacks (such as typosquatting) but they can definitely help.
+MFA tokens don't counter all attacks (such as typosquatting), but by using tools such as Multi-factor Authentication, the likelihood that such bad actors would be able to violate the integrity of that open source supply chain is greatly reduced.

 ## Background information